-The Government is focusing on curbing tax avoidance and HM Revenue & Customs’ (HMRC’s) activities in this area are estimated to deliver almost £22bn per year in additional revenue by 2014/15.
+The Government is focusing on challenging tax avoidance and dealing with tax evasion.
+It is estimated that HM Revenue & Customs’ (HMRC’s) activities in this area will deliver almost £22bn per year in additional revenue by 2014/15.

-As part of this activity, HMRC is specifically targeting offshore avoidance in territories such as the Channel Islands and is sending letters out to non-compliant individuals.
-And with HMRC devoting more resource to their High Net Worth Unit (which focuses on the tax affairs of the UK’s high net worth individuals) it’s never been more important to get your tax affairs in order.
+As part of this activity, HMRC is specifically targeting taxpayers with offshore accounts in territories such as the Channel Islands and is sending letters out to individuals it considers are at risk of not having paid the full amount of tax.
+With the recent media attention on individuals engaged in tax avoidance and with HMRC devoting more resource to their High Net Worth Unit (which focuses on the tax affairs of the UK’s high net worth individuals) it’s never been more important to get your tax affairs in order.

 Do you employ a nanny, housekeeper, gardener or other domestic employee?
-Then you're likely to be caught by the real-time information regime for PAYE, which imposes strict deadlines on submitting payroll information to HMRC which are linked to every payment of earnings.
+Then you are likely to be caught by the real-time information regime for PAYE, which imposes strict deadlines on submitting payroll information to HMRC which are linked to every payment of earnings.

-Talk to us or your payroll provider to make sure you're ready as the mandatory requirements come in to effect from 6 April 2013.
+Talk to us or your payroll provider to make sure you're meeting your obligations as the mandatory requirements came into effect from 6 April 2013.

-HMRC has also brought in a new, more stringent tax return penalty regime for late filing or late payment – so making sure that your return is completed and payment of tax due is done on time is more important than ever.
-If you’ve missed the 31 January 2013 filing deadline for 2011/2012 returns you should still aim to file as soon as possible, as the penalties rise depending on the number of days your filing and associate tax payment are late by.
-Click here for more details.
+Two years ago, HMRC brought in a more stringent tax return penalty regime for late filing or late payment – so making sure that your return is completed and payment of tax due is done on time is more important than ever.
+If you’ve missed the 31 January 2014 filing deadline for 2012/2013 returns, you should still aim to file as soon as possible, as the penalties rise depending on the number of days your filing and associate tax payment are late by.

 |The detail: If your 2011/12 return is filed on|